vonglasow/atoum-documentation/source/en/asserters/string.inc.rst

 hasLengthGreaterThan
 ====================

-``hasLengthGreaterThan`` checks that the size of a string is grater that the given one.
+``hasLengthGreaterThan`` checks that the string size is greater that the given one.

 .. code-block:: php